 - Hard to find the gloves outside of Thailand — and more expensive than similar brands outside of Thailand.
 Only a good deal IF YOU BUY THEM IN THAILAND.

 - Did I mention these are HARD TO FIND!

 Why Buy Them?

-As far as bang for buck goes, Sandee’s basic glove model is priced pretty damn right (cheaper, if you can find them) than the more popular brands like TWINS, TOP KING and Fairtex.
-For the quality of materials, comfort, and performance, I would rate them close to Twins, but CHEAPER if you go with the basic, no frills model.
+As far as bang for the buck goes, Sandee’s basic glove model is priced pretty damn right (cheaper, if you can find them) than the more popular brands like TWINS, TOP KING, and Fairtex.
+For the quality of materials, comfort, and performance, I would rate them close to Twins, but CHEAPER if you go with the basic, no-frills model.

-As such, I recommend Sandee gloves as one of the best bang for buck authentic Muay Thai gloves made in Thailand by an established old-school brand.
+As such, I recommend Sandee gloves as one of the best bangs for buck authentic Muay Thai gloves made in Thailand by an established old-school brand.
 However, this is mitigated somewhat by the fact that you can’t easily find the gloves — both inside and outside of Thailand.
-You can pick them up from sandeeboxing.com, but the prices are in the Europe and there is 20 percent VAT on them, which means they are in fact more expensive than the other brands.
+You can pick them up from sandeeboxing.com, but the prices are in Europe, and there is 20 percent VAT on them, which means they are in fact more expensive than the other brands.

 Yokkao gloves are lookers — with a very snazzy design that shrieks out for attention when you wear them.
 If you want a glove with an over-the-top art design printed on them, Yokkao gloves take the win.
 They are some of the best looking of the flashy complicated designs you’ll find in the Muay Thai glove world.

 It’s not surprising that the owner is an Italian designer who puts a lot of focus on the ‘look’ of the gloves.
 Yokkao is also the most widely advertised of the glove brands with Yokkao sponsoring some of the big fight names (such as Saenchai) and big fight promotions.

 So the brand is certainly visible — more so than the other brands which don’t advertise a fraction as much.